The number of maximal unrefinable partitions: Conclusions and open problems

 \subsection{Open problems}

-The classification of maximal unrefinable partitions has been obtained constructively, by enumerating all the possibilities.
-It not clear to the authors if there exists a more concise way to prove the result by means of non-constructive arguments.
-Moreover, it is not clear if results of the same nature, i.e.\ showing that maximal unrefinable partitions \emph{are de facto} partitions into distinct parts, applies also when removing the hypothesis of maximality.
-To our knowledge, very little is known in this sense regarding unrefinable partitions. \begin{landscape}
+The classification of maximal unrefinable partitions has been achieved constructively, by enumerating all the possibilities.
+It is not clear to the authors if there exists a more concise way to prove the result by means of non-constructive arguments.
+Moreover, it remains an open question whether results of the same nature, i.e., showing that maximal unrefinable partitions are \emph{de facto} partitions into distinct parts, applies also when removing the hypothesis of maximality.
+To our knowledge, very little is known in this sense regarding unrefinable partitions.